Corylus

 - • Replaced failed roofs to prevent further damage and ensure structural integrity

-- • Assembled innovative capital stack with Key Bank senior debt, Freddie Mac financing, and Oregon Affordable Housing Tax Credits
+- • Assembled capital stack with Key Bank senior debt, Oregon Affordable Housing Tax Credits, and local regulatory agreements

 - • Established new regulatory agreements with State of Oregon and City of Portland to extend long-term affordability